zdanek/maverick/modules/network.md

 Maverick, by default, disables these Managers and uses the very simple but reliable Debian/Ubuntu networking model of configuring a single file - */etc/network/interfaces*.
 This has proved to be simpler and more reliable to manage, particularly from the automated manifests that Maverick uses.

 ### Quick Start Wifi
 For very quick initial setup of Wifi, Maverick provides a utility to help: `wifi-setup`.
-This utility is only useful when Maverick is first installed or image first booted as it relies on having the sample data in place to find and replace.
+This utility is mostly useful when Maverick is first installed or image first booted as it only provides a very simple network configuration.
 However, it's a fast and easy way to setup wifi especially on those boards without ethernet (eg. Joule, Pi Zero W).
 Simply type: `wifi-setup`, enter your router SSID and passphrase:
 ```
 [dev] [mav@maverick-raspberry ~/var/build]$ wifi-setup
 Enter Wifi SSID: BTHub5-9FM7